Know Before You Go

 Barbara Streisand once sang “don’t rain on my parade.”
 For Torie Nguyen and Cathy Zwicker, Crafty Wonderland co-founders, more appropriate lyrics might have been “don’t rain on my craft fair.”

 Tired of getting rained out and traveling to other cities to sell their work, the two Portland jewelry artists set to work creating an indoor marketplace for their work and the work of fellow local makers.
 “We decided to start it before someone else did,” says Nguyen.

 Crafty Wonderland Art & Craft Markets

-Founded in 2006, Crafty Wonderland is now the city’s biggest arts and crafts market, drawing 225+ vendors and tens of thousands of visitors to the (nice and dry) Oregon Convention Center.
-The twice-yearly market returns in early December and spring (just in time for holiday shopping and Mother’s Day, respectively!).
+Founded in 2006, Crafty Wonderland is now the city’s biggest arts and crafts market, drawing hundreds of vendors and tens of thousands of visitors to the (nice and dry) Oregon Convention Center in Northeast Portland.
+The twice-yearly market returns in early December and May (just in time for holiday shopping and Mother’s Day, respectively!).

 What began as a “pure DIY” production with 40 vendors and a couple hundred shoppers, Crafty Wonderland has grown into extravaganza of creativity.
 “It totally blows our minds that the little show we started 13 years ago has transformed into what it is today,” says Zwicker.

 At Crafty Wonderland’s markets, you can find products like illustrated portraits of punk rock cats and hipster triceratopses by Ryan Berkley; pins, patches and prints of Adrienne Vita’s magical desertscapes; and elemental brass and copper metalwork combined with geodes and gemstones by Ttereve.
 (That’s not to mention a slew of clever t-shirts, unique stationary, funky pet accessories, small-batch mustards and nut butters, craft spirits, natural soaps, terrariums and more.)